yenholaivy/SFPD-Incident-Reports-Analysis/README.md

 ![alt text](https://github.com/yenholaivy/SFPD-Incident-Reports-Analysis/blob/main/img/larceny-month-bar.png)

 ## Hypothesis Testing
-#### Rate of Larceny Theft Between 2018 vs 2019
+For my hypothesis testing, I want to know, prior to the Covid influence, if there is a significant difference in the rate of larceny between 2018 and 19.

-<b> Null Hypothesis</b>: The rate of larceny theft in 2018 is equal to the rate of larceny theft in 2019.
+<b> Null Hypothesis</b>: The rate of larceny theft in 2018 is equal to the rate of larceny theft in 2019. </br>

-<b> Alternative Hypothesis</b>: The rate of larceny theft in 2018 is different from the rate of larceny theft in 2019.
+<b> Alternative Hypothesis</b>: The rate of larceny theft in 2018 is different from the rate of larceny theft in 2019. </br>
+<b> Alpha</b>: 0.05

 #### Assumptions:
+To perform the testing, I have 2 assumptions:
-1. Each larceny incident is an independent event.
-One incident doesn't lead to another or prevent another to happen.
+1. Each incident is an independent event (i.e. one incident doesn't lead to another or prevent another to happen).
-2. Each larceny incident is committed by a different resident in SF.
+2. Each incident is committed by a different person in SF.

 #### Two Samples:
 2018 Sample: